adamsadeyiga/printf/README.md

 2. Include the necessary files in your project, such as `main.h` and the `_printf` implementation.

+3. Test_Cases Usage
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 ../*.c main.c -o main

-3. Use the `_printf` function in your code just like you would use the standard `printf` function.
+4. Use the `_printf` function in your code just like you would use the standard `printf` function.

 ## Function Description